Hollywood actors could join its striking writers. here's why - ExBulletin

 Hollywood actors could join its striking writers. here’s why

-LOS ANGELES (AP) Hollywood actors could be set to join screenwriters in what would be the first strike by two unions in the industry in more than six decades, with huge consequences for film and television production.
+LOS ANGELES (AP) Hollywood actors could be set to join screenwriters in what would be the industry’s first two-union strike in more than six decades, with huge consequences for film and television production.
 Here’s a look at how it might play out and why it’s happening.

-The contract between the Screen Actors Guild – American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them expire Friday night at midnight Pacific time. unionized the actors voted overwhelmingly to authorize their leaders to call a strike when it does.
+The contract between the Screen Actors Guild-American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them expires Friday night at midnight Pacific time.
+Unionized actors have voted overwhelmingly to allow their leaders to go on strike when this happens.
 But it’s not really a difficult time frame.
 Both sides have indicated their willingness to talk for several days after the expiration, as happened before resolutions were reached in the same negotiations in 2014 and 2017.

 The guild, led by president and former Nanny star Fran Drescher, represents more than 160,000 film actors, stunt performers, broadcast journalists, announcers and hosts, but a strike would only involve actors working on TV shows and movies.